camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 An activity must stay a descendant of its closest ancestor scope that migrates (i.e., that is not cancelled during migration).

-Consider the following migration plan for the examples processes show at the [beginning of this chapter]({{< relref "user-guide/process-engine/process-instance-migration.md" >}}):
+Consider the following migration plan for the example processes shown at the [beginning of this chapter]({{< relref "user-guide/process-engine/process-instance-migration.md" >}}):